About The Cabaret

 Artistic Director’s Welcome

-When we started this adventure over a decade ago, we could never have imagined then that we would be here in our very own glorious venue today.
-We have the great honor of bringing you world-class artists in a cabaret venue that rivals, if not, dare I say surpasses some of the best cabaret rooms in the country.
+From our humble beginnings over 15 years ago, we could never have imagined the success we enjoy today.
+Hosting the biggest stars of Broadway, cabaret, jazz, and more in our very own glorious venue is a testament to your support and our shared journey.
+We are proud to bring you world-class artists in a cabaret venue that rivals, if not surpasses, some of the best in the country.

 You got us here, lovers of cabaret.
-Cheers to new beginnings, to you, and to years of magical performances in a glorious setting.
+Cheers to you, and to years of thrilling performances in a glorious setting.

 Warmest Regards,